joshiayush/inb/README.md

 ![](https://content.linkedin.com/content/dam/me/business/en-us/amp/brand-site/v2/bg/LI-Logo.svg.original.svg)

-This command line tool is very helpful to increase your connections on **LinkedIn**, you are going to achive **500+** connections very easily.
+This command line tool is very helpful to increase your connections on **LinkedIn**, you are going to achieve **500+** connections very easily.
 You just need to run it on your terminal, enter your LinkedIn username and password and execute command `linkedin send`.

 ## Dependencies